Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Cocycle rigidity from higher-rank lattices to Artin groups

+\emph{This final short section is independent from our main measure equivalence rigidity theorems.
+We exploit our techniques to derive a superrigidity theorem for cocycles from higher-rank lattices to Artin groups.}\\

-We finally mention a consequence of the techniques developed in the present paper, which is independent from our main result on measure equivalence rigidity.
-Using the action on the coned-off Deligne complex which is $\cat$, one can show that if $H$ is a lattice in a higher rank simple algebraic group over a local field, and if $G$ is a $2$-dimensional Artin group of hyperbolic type, then every homomorphism from $H$ to $G$ has finite image -- for example, this can be proved using Haettel's theorem stating that higher-rank lattices cannot act nonelementarily on hyperbolic spaces \cite{Hae}.
+Using the action on the $\cat$ version of the modified Deligne complex, one can show that if $\Lambda$ is a lattice in a higher rank simple algebraic group over a local field, and if $G$ is a $2$-dimensional Artin group of hyperbolic type, then every homomorphism from $\Lambda$ to $G$ has finite image -- for example, this can be proved using Haettel's theorem stating that higher-rank lattices cannot act nonelementarily on hyperbolic spaces \cite{Hae}.
 Theorem~\ref{theo:cocycle} below extends this statement about homomorphisms to a cocycle superrigidity result.

-In the following statement, a \emph{cocycle} $c:H\times\Omega\to G$ is a Borel map such that for all $g,h\in H$ and a.e.\ $\omega\in\Omega$, one has $c(gh,\omega)=c(g,h\omega)c(h,\omega)$.
-Two cocycles $c$ and $c'$ are \emph{cohomologous} if there exists a Borel map $f:\Omega\to G$ such that for all $h\in H$ and a.e.\ $\omega\in\Omega$, one has $c'(h,\omega)=f(h\omega)c(h,\omega)f(\omega)^{-1}$.
+In the following statement, a \emph{cocycle} $c:\Lambda\times\Omega\to G$ is a Borel map such that for all $\lambda_1,\lambda_2\in \Lambda$ and a.e.\ $\omega\in\Omega$, one has $c(\lambda_1\lambda_2,\omega)=c(\lambda_1,\lambda_2\omega)c(\lambda_2,\omega)$.
+Two cocycles $c$ and $c'$ are \emph{cohomologous} if there exists a Borel map $f:\Omega\to G$ such that for all $\lambda\in \Lambda$ and a.e.\ $\omega\in\Omega$, one has $c'(\lambda,\omega)=f(\lambda\omega)c(\lambda,\omega)f(\omega)^{-1}$.

 \begin{theo} Let $G=G_\Gamma$ be a $2$-dimensional Artin group of hyperbolic type.
-Let $H_0$ be a product of connected higher rank simple algebraic groups over local fields.
-Let $H$ be either $H_0$, or a lattice in $H_0$.
-Let $\Omega$ be a standard probability space equipped with an ergodic measure-preserving $H$-action by Borel automorphisms.
+Let $\mathsf{H}$ be a product of connected higher rank simple algebraic groups over local fields.
+Let $\Lambda$ be either $\mathsf{H}$, or a lattice in $\mathsf{H}$.
+Let $\Omega$ be a standard probability space equipped with an ergodic measure-preserving $\Lambda$-action by Borel automorphisms.

-Then every cocycle $H\times\Omega\to G_\Gamma$ is cohomologous to the trivial cocycle. \end{theo}
+Then every cocycle $\Lambda\times\Omega\to G_\Gamma$ is cohomologous to the trivial cocycle. \end{theo}

+\begin{proof} Using a theorem that was announced by Bader and Furman that deals with the case of free products (\cite{BF}, see also \cite[Theorem~5.1]{GHL}), we can assume that $\Gamma$ is connected.
+We can further assume that $\Gamma$ is not an edge labeled by $2$, as otherwise $G_\Gamma$ is isomorphic to $\mathbb{Z}^2$ and the conclusion follows from \cite[Theorem~9.1.1]{Zim-book}.